-A related concern is that a system allowing consumers to monetize their data could increase inequality in access to privacy or freedom from being targeted by providing poorer consumers with greater incentives to sell their data.38 This is particularly concerning because malicious forms of targeting often prey on people of lower socioeconomic status (e.g., predatory loans).39 However, our proposal limits web services' abilities to target users relative to the status quo in which targeting is unavoidable for most web users and does not involve compensation for these users.
+A related concern is that a system allowing consumers to monetize their data could increase inequality in access to privacy or freedom from being targeted, by providing poorer consumers with greater incentives to sell their data.52 This is particularly concerning because malicious forms of targeting often prey on people of lower socioeconomic status (e.g., predatory loans).53 However, our proposal limits web services' abilities to target users relative to the status quo in which targeting is unavoidable for most web users and does not involve compensation for these users.
 Additionally, our proposal is compatible with consumer protection regulations intended to limit malicious targeting.

-B. Mechanics of the user interface and adoption
+B. Mechanics of the User Interface and Adoption

-To fix ideas, we outline a possible mechanism by which data intermediaries could be adopted but recognize that this is only one possibility of many.
-We recommend that the regulator create a standardized application (we will refer to this as the Data Manager going forward) that will come pre-installed on devices with capabilities for accessing the internet.
-If this is part of US regulation, a developer of any operating system for consumer devices sold in the US must install the regulator's Data Manager program.
-When the user first connects to the internet on a device with a Data Manager installation, the Data Manager will present the user with a choice menu displaying the privacy levels, the standardized descriptions of each level,
+It is important to consider the mechanism by which users would sign up with a data intermediary.
+There are many options, and we don't claim expertise in marketing, user interface design, or other knowledge sets that might inform the design decision.
+With these caveats in mind, however, we recommend that the regulator create a standardized application (we will refer to this as the Data Manager going forward) that would come pre-installed on devices with capabilities for accessing the internet.
+If this is part of U.S. regulation, a developer of any operating system for consumer devices sold in the U.S. must install the regulator's Data Manager program.
+When the user first connects to the internet on a device with a Data Manager installation, the Data Manager would present the user with a choice menu displaying the privacy levels, the standardized descriptions of each level, and the dollar range of compensation for each level.
+Once the user has selected a privacy level, the Data Manager would display a listing of data intermediaries and the compensation level and terms offered by each for the user's selected privacy level.